 If you don’t have a license key, click the Next button to try the trial version of the product.

 On the next screen, set up a Cluster Administrator account using an email for the login and a password.

 We will repeat the same operations for cluster 2.
 There are only a few differences.

-- For the first node of cluster 2, direct the https://localhost:8445 to set up the cluster 2.
+- For the node of cluster 2, direct the https://localhost:8445 to set up the cluster 2.
 Specify create new cluster option with the cluster FQDN as cluster2.local and follow the steps to finish setup on this node.

 Step 3: Create a Redis CRDB

 Under the databases tab, choose the Redis database with deployment type set to Geo-Distributed.

 On the create database page, click the show advanced option link and enter database1 for the database name and 12000 for the endpoint port number.